 The site building regulations comply with all relevant accessibility requirements.

-The building provides wheelchair access, disabled toilets and lifts.
-Two classrooms are allocated to form the Learning Support base for students with SEND.
+The building provides wheelchair access, disabled toilets and a lift.
+Two classrooms allocated near the SEND offices form the Learning Support base for students with SEND.
+There is also a classroom on the ground floor of the building which the department uses for carrying out interventions before school, at lunchtime and after school.